 NOTE: In addition to the species of the genera Fagus and Nothofagus, there are ANOTHER 80 or so species of a large number of other genera that have the word beech as all or part of one or more of their common names, SO ... "beech" is not always a very helpful designation, but I do believe that most of the pics on this page are from the genus Fagus just because that's what North American vendors have.

-With beech, the wide light-colored sapwood is more used than the darker heartwood.
+With beech, the wide light-colored sapwood is often, but not always, hard to distinguish from the heartwood (which is sometimes significantly darker, sometimes not.
+Because the sapwood is fairly wide, a lot of veneer is from the sapwood.
 The primary way to ID beech is that it pretty much always has lots of fairly evenly spaced small, short, elongated "dots" shown on flat cut or rift cut (not quartersawn) surfaces, like this:

-these are the narrow rays typical of beech and of course on quartersawn surfaces, they show up a ray flakes --- often moderately long, but always very narrow.
+these are the narrow rays typical of beech and of course on quartersawn surfaces, they show up as ray flakes --- often moderately long, but always very narrow.

-Quartersawn surfaces often show nice ray flakes that sometimes seem surprizingly large, given the small size of what shows on the flat cut surfaces.
+Quartersawn surfaces often show nice ray flakes that sometimes seem surprisingly large, given the small size of what shows on the flat cut surfaces.

 both sides of a rift cut sample plank of American beech / Fagus grandifolia